RTX 3070, RTX 3090, and RX 6900XT GPUs available with Newegg Shuffle for limited time

 Some AMD Ryzen 5000-series GPUs are also available in this round of Shuffle as well, though the demand on those isn't nearly as high as it is for the graphics cards on the list.

-Newegg Shuffle is the popular online retailer's lottery-style system for opportunities to purchase hard-to-get items in a more fair manner than the current Wild West landscape where helpless gamers and hardware enthusiasts are getting their claims snatched out from under them by ruthless bots, mustache twirling eBay profiteers, and a flood of cryptominers hellbent on squeezing these graphics cards for all the Ethereum and Bitcoin they can get.
+Newegg Shuffle is the popular online retailer's attempt to even the playing field when it comes to snagging hard-to-get items: individuals put their names in to the lottery-style system and, if they're chosen, they get a two-hour window to finalize their purchase.
+It's certainly better than the current Wild West landscape where helpless gamers and hardware enthusiasts are getting their claims snatched out from under them by ruthless bots, mustache-twirling eBay profiteers, and a flood of cryptominers hellbent on getting every graphics card they can to squeeze all the Ethereum and Bitcoin they can get out of them.

 It might not be the best system out there, but it's better than nothing.